kramphub/kiya/README.md

 Specifying a filter argument will hide any keys that don't contain the filter string.

+The list command is also used when the command is unknown, e.g. `kiya teamF1 list redbull` shows the same results as `kiya teamF1 redbull`.

 ### Fill a template, _template_

     kiya teamF1 template template-file